19hours/sg-statutes/Acts/Income Tax Act.md

 (a) the initial allowance to be made under subsection (1) shall be calculated on an amount equal to the capital expenditure incurred in respect of that motor car or $35,000, whichever is the less;

-\*(b) the annual allowance to be made under subsection (2)or section 19A(1) or(1B)shall be calculated on the basis that the original cost of that motor car is the capital expenditure incurred or $35,000, whichever is the less; and
+\*(b) the annual allowance to be made under subsection (2) orsection 19A(1) or (1B)shall be calculated on the basis that the original cost of that motor car is the capital expenditure incurred or $35,000, whichever is the less; and

-\*The words initalicsin paragraph (b) shall have effect from the year of assessment 2009.
+\*The words initalicsin paragraph (b) shall have effect from the year of assessment 2007.

 (c) the aggregate of the initial and annual allowances to be made under this subsection for all relevant years of assessment shall not exceed $35,000.